-The use of exit control devices should not be considered where the number of trained personnel is low or students/pupils would be expected to operate the devices without help.
-Their use in educational premises should generally be restricted to staff only areas of the premises.
+The use of exit control devices should not be considered where the number of trained staff is low or where members of the public would be expected to operate the device without help.

-In premises where there may be large numbers of people, the devices should only be considered when linked to a comprehensive automatic fire-detection and warning system in accordance with BS 5839-139.
+In premises where there may be large numbers of people, the devices should only be considered when linked to a comprehensive automatic fire-detection and warning system in accordance with BS 5839-1.
 There should be an additional means of manually overriding the locking device at each such exit (typically a green break-glass point).

 The use of time-delay systems that prevent the opening of emergency exits for a pre-set time are primarily used to improve security.
-These add a further layer of complexity to the fire strategy and should not be considered in areas used by students/pupils.
-They should only be used in staff areas when all other options such as exterior boundary management have been addressed.
+These add a further layer of complexity to the fire strategy and should not be considered in public areas.
+They should only be used in non-public areas when all other options such as relocating valuable stock or exterior boundary management have been addressed.
+Their value in preventing theft is likely to be transient as the use of the manual override becomes more widely known.

-British Standard 822086 gives further advice on security in buildings and while this standard does refer to electronic locking devices, it also acknowledges that the balance must remain on the side of emergency escape rather than security.
+British Standard 8220 gives further advice on security in buildings and while this standard does refer to electronic locking devices, it also acknowledges that the balance must remain on the side of emergency escape rather than security.